 Conclusion:

-Travelling expenses are the expenses incurred in relation to business travel.
-The purpose shall not be in a personal nature.
-The thumb rules are to check if those expenses help further business operations.
-This travel expenses category is wide enough to cover the accommodation charges, telephone, internet charges, ancillary charges incurred along with the hotel expenditure.
+Traveling expenses are the expenses incurred in relation to business travel.
+The purpose shall not be personal.
+The thumb rule is to check if those expenses help further business operations.
+This travel expenses category is wide enough to cover the accommodation charges, telephone, internet charges, and ancillary charges incurred along with the hotel expenditure.

-Hope this article brings some clarity on the travelling expenses concept.
+Hope this article brings some clarity on the traveling expenses concept.
 If you have any questions then pls let us know through the comments below.